Brainbox manual

 You can download the AV-Sync video tool here:

-Step 2: Adding the Audio File to the Platform
+Step 2: Adding the Audio File to the Portal

 Log into the Guide-ID Platform, and create a new AV-Sync stop.
 Upload the audio file generated by the AV-Sync Tool.
 If you have alternate languages for the tour, upload these audio files as well.
 They should have the same length as the original audio.